-Regarding the existence part of Main Theorem \ref{classification-degree3}, we prove a somewhat stronger statement: every instanton bundle of charge up to 3 (except for the special 't Hooft instanton bundles of charge 3) arises as the conormal sheaf, up to twist, of a foliation by curves of degree 3; see Propositions \ref{c_2=1}, \ref{c_2=2} and \ref{c_2=3} below.
+Regarding the existence part of Main Theorem \ref{classification-degree3}, we prove a somewhat stronger statement: every null-correlation bundle (instanton of charge $1$) arises as the conormal sheaf, up to twist, of a foliation by curves of degree 3; see Propositions \ref{c_2=1} below.

 Beyond degree 3, we focus on two particular classes of foliations by curves.
-First, we consider the so called \emph{legendrian foliations}; a foliation by curves is called \emph{legendrian} if it is a sub-distribution of a contact distribution on $\P^3$, see details in Section \ref{sec:legendrian}.
+First, we consider the so-called \emph{Legendrian foliations}; a foliation by curves is called \emph{Legendrian} if it is a sub-distribution of a contact distribution on $\P^3$, see details in Section \ref{sec:legendrian}.
 We prove that such foliations are globally complete intersections, and establish the following characterization.

-\begin{mthm} Every legendrian foliation $\sF$ of degree $d$ is of the form $\omega_0\wedge\omega$, where $\omega_0$ is a contact form and $\omega\in H^0(\Omega^1_{\p3}(d+1))$.
-In addition, the moduli space of the legendrian foliations of degree $d$ is an irreducible quasi-projective variety of dimension
+\begin{mthm} Every Legendrian foliation $\sF$ of degree $d$ is of the form $\omega_0\wedge\omega$, where $\omega_0$ is a contact form and $\omega\in H^0(\Omega^1_{\p3}(d+1))$.
+In addition, the moduli space of the Legendrian foliations of degree $d$ is an irreducible quasi-projective variety of dimension

 and of dimension 8 if $d=1$. \end{mthm}